-The V1 is pretty chatty out of the box, but if you take the time to configure it properly, and especially if you pair it with some third party apps, you can quiet it down significantly and change it from one of the noisiest detectors around to one of the quietest while also simultaneously maximizing its performance.
-Here’s a how to do that. 🙂
+The Valentine One programming options are very helpful.
+You see, the V1 is pretty chatty out of the box, but if you take the time to configure the settings properly, and especially if you pair it with some third party apps, you can quiet it down significantly and change it from one of the noisiest detectors around to one of the quietest while also simultaneously maximizing its performance.
+Here’s how to do that. 🙂

 It basically comes down to a couple different tricks:

 - Enable the new “Junk K Fighter” option, aka TMF2, available on the V1 3.894 or newer.
 If you have an older version of the V1, definitely consider upgrading.
 It significantly helps filter out those annoying K band blind spot falses.

 - Enable GPS lockouts with YaV1.
 This is an Android-only feature where your detector can automatically learn and lock out stationary false alerts from the same grocery stores, drugstores, and speed signs you pass every day.

 - Enable low speed muting to quiet things down in town.
 You can do it by purchasing Savvy from Valentine or by using your phone’s GPS.
 It’s available on Android using YaV1 and on the iPhone with StealthAssist.